ekryski/mac-dev-playbook/README.md

 ### Configuration to be added:

-  - I have vim configuration in the repo, but I still need to add the actual installation:
+  - I have Vim configuration in the repo, but I still need to add the actual installation:

     ```
     mkdir -p ~/.vim/autoload